grafana/Grafana-Alloy-for-Beginners/README.md

 }

 ```
-- The `otelcol.processor.batch` components puts incoming trace spans in batches to reduce network connections and increase compression ratios of outgoing data.
+- The `otelcol.processor.batch` components put incoming trace spans in batches to reduce network connections and increase compression ratios of outgoing data.
-- Batched data is sent to teh `otelcol.expoerter.otlp` component
+- Batched data is sent to the `otelcol.exporter.otlp` component.

+*Create the `otelcol.exporter.otlp` component*

 ```otelcol.exporter.otlp "tempo" {
     client {